igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 *  if it has the same spin bit value of the current period and no delay sample was detected in the previous period, then it can be used as a left edge (i.e. to start measuring an RTT sample), but not as a right edge (i.e. to complete and RTT measurement since the last edge).
-If the observation point is symmetric (i.e. it can see both upstream and downstream packets in the flow) and in the current period a delay sample was detected in the opposite direction (i.e. in the upstream direction), the packet can also be used to compute the downstream RTT component.
+If the observation point is symmetric (i.e. it can see both upload and download flows) and in the current period a delay sample was detected in the opposite direction (i.e. in the upload direction), the packet can also be used to compute the downstream RTT component.

 *  if it has the same spin bit value of the current period and a delay sample was detected in the previous period, then it can be